LostArtefacts/TRX/README.md

 - added contextual arrows to menu options
 - added a final statistics screen
 - added music during the credits
+- added unobtainable pickups and kills stats support in the gameflow
 - changed internal game memory limit from 3.5 MB to 16 MB
 - changed moveable limit from 256 to 10240
 - changed maximum textures from 2048 to 8192